MSI Optix MAG342CQR Review | New MSI Curved Ultrawide

-Unfortunately, when it comes to ultrawide monitors, finding one at a reasonable price is currently challenging.
+Unfortunately, when it comes to ultrawide monitors, finding one at a reasonable price is currently quite a challenge.

-However, there are a few extremely rare instances where a manufacturer sacrifices some less critical characteristics in order to improve the price-performance ratio.
+However, there are a few exceptionally rare instances where a manufacturer decides to make some sacrifices in less crucial aspects in order to improve the balance between price and performance.

-As a result, this type of monitor has been increasingly popular in recent years.
-But, unfortunately, still, not everyone can afford one of these.
-So far, the LG 29WP60G-B and the LG 34WN750-B are two of the most cost-effective ultrawide monitors reviewed on Reatbyte for 2021.
+As a result, this particular type of monitor has been gaining popularity in recent years.
+But, regrettably, not everyone has the means to afford one of these beauties.
+So far, the LG 34WP65C-B and the HP X34 have stood out as two of the most cost-effective ultrawide monitors according to Reatbyte’s reviews to date.

-It also boasts an easy-to-install stand with a number of adjustments, including height, tilt, and swivel, being the swivel one really uncommon to see in ultrawide monitors at this price range.
+Furthermore, it boasts an easily installable stand that offers a range of adjustments, including height, tilt, and the uncommon swivel functionality, particularly rare to find in ultrawide monitors within this price range.

-Looking at the rear of the monitor, we can see that it supports VESA, making it easier to mount it on the wall.
-Also, keep in mind that it lacks external speakers, which can be a significant disadvantage depending on your use.
+Looking at the rear of the monitor, we can see that it supports VESA, making it easier to mount the monitor on the wall.
+Also, keep in mind that it lacks built-in speakers, which can be a significant drawback depending on your usage requirements.

 Refresh rate and Response time

 The MSI Optix MAG342CQR doesn’t disappoint when it comes to gaming features, although they are fairly standard for a monitor in this price range specifically designed for gaming enthusiasts.

 Image Overall Quality

-Since the introduction of the new 3000 Nvidia graphics card series, the 1440p resolution has grown in popularity.
-Previously, even some high-end graphics cards struggled to achieve high FPS ratios at this resolution, depending on the game.
+With the introduction of the new Nvidia 4000 series graphics cards, the popularity of 1440p resolution has skyrocketed.
+In the past, even some high-end graphics cards struggled to achieve high frame rates at this resolution, depending on the game.
 However, the tables have turned with the arrival of these powerful cards.

-As a result, if you can purchase a gaming 1440p monitor, you’ll need to make sure your graphics card can reproduce the video at a high frame rate, depending on the game you’ll play.
+That being said, if you’re considering getting a 1440p gaming monitor, it’s crucial to ensure that your graphics card can handle rendering the video at a high frame rate, taking into account the specific game you’ll be playing.

-On the other hand, if you’re not planning to invest in a new graphics card due to recent price increases, you can save money by purchasing a gamer 1080p ultrawide monitor like the LG 34GL750-B.
+On the other hand, if you’re not planning to invest in a new graphics card due to the recent price increases, you can save some money by opting for a gamer-friendly 1080p ultrawide monitor like the LG 34GL750-B.

-It also has HDR support, which, when combined with the inherent 4000:1 contrast ratio, will push color reproduction and deep darks to new heights in the VA display category.
+Additionally, this monitor boasts HDR support, which, when combined with its inherent 4000:1 contrast ratio, elevates color reproduction and delivers deep, rich dark tones, setting new standards in the VA display category.